2025 BBC editorial bias allegations: Alleged roles of Robbie Gibb and Boris Johnson

 Sources within the BBC told The Guardian that the board member who "led the charge" over the criticism in Prescott's memo was Robbie Gibb, Theresa May's former communications chief, and spoke of a political "coup".
 Gibb, who was appointed to the BBC board by Boris Johnson and confirmed by Rishi Sunak, had previously worked for the BBC as the editor of shows including Daily Politics and This Week, and helped to found the right-wing channel GB News.
 He also led a consortium that bought The Jewish Chronicle on behalf of a backer whose identity has never been revealed; the purchase was followed by a pronounced shift of the Chronicle to the right and a journalistic scandal involving fabricated stories.

 It was also reported that Michael Prescott, the memo's author, and Robbie Gibb were friends, and that Prescott had previously been involved in efforts by then Prime Minister Boris Johnson to install a preferred candidate (former Daily Mail editor Paul Dacre) as head of Ofcom.
 According to The Guardian it was alleged that the leaking itself was part of a coordinated effort to undermine the organisation, which Boris Johnson denied as "complete and utter bollocks".
+While Prescott himself would later corroborate his friendship with Gibb and the latter's role in his appointment during questions from the Culture, Media and Sport Committee, he distanced himself from the idea it impacted his claims.
+Gibb himself would also strongly deny the suggestions of a coup, describing himself as "hugely impartial".
+Separately BBC Chair Samir Shah also suggested the idea of a coup as "fanciful".

 Following the reporting of allegations regarding Gibb's role in the affair, some BBC staff and politicians called for his removal from the BBC board, including Liberal Democrat leader Ed Davey and the First Minister of Scotland and leader of the Scottish National Party, John Swinney.

-Asked in a BBC interview if there was a political agenda at work to destroy the corporation, BBC Chair Samir Shah said "Suggestion of a coup is fanciful" and "The board is not a bunch of wet people who just fall over."